PalEON-Project/stepps-baconizing/Baconizing_paper.md

 The development of the first radiocarbon calibration curve (i.e. IntCal) was a major milestone in paleoecological analysis [@hughen1998intcal98].
 The calibration curve (i.e. IntCal98, and subsequent iterations) allowed for the association of radiocarbon years with calendar years, based on material with known ages and associated ^14^C dates.
 The relationship between radiocarbon and calendar years is complex and non-linear, and given this complexity the calibration curve is an important tool that has contributed to improved chronology development.
 However, chronologies constructed prior to the development of the radiocarbon curve may have been performed in radiocarbon years.

-A few sentences about sedimentation.
-Simon or Jack?
+Chronologies are, ultimately, approximations of the physical processes leading to variable sediment accumulation within depositional basins.
+While methods such as Bacon [@blaauw2011flexible] may include autocorrelation terms intended to reflect physical processes, they do not explicitly attempt to model the physical process of sedimentation.
+Recent theoretical work extends our understanding of sedimentation within lake basins [@bennett2016interpretation], providing broad relationships between basin shape and long term patterns of accumulation that could provide further support for chronologies with a mechanistic basis.
+Varved lake records can act as controls to validate model precision and accuracy [@trachsel2017all].
+Recent work compiling published varved records [@ojala2012characteristics] provides further insight into chronology accuracy, but varved records are spatially clustered and may be generated through a range of physical, biological and climatic conditions, indicating the possibility that these systems may not reflect broader controls on non-laminated (or varved) lacustrine systems.

 Working with chronologies presents a challenge because there can be a significant difference in estimated sample age when stratigraphic control points are re-calibrated to calendar years and then used to generate an age-model (re-calibrated age models) versus when the age-model is developed in radiocarbon years and modelled sample ages are then re-calibrated to calendar years (direct recalibration).
 Comparing re-calibrated age models against directly calibrated dates highlights two issues.
 The first is the possibility of systematic offsets for large-scale research projects, the second is the need for direct intervention and systematic rules-based chronology construction in synthesis work.
 Gieseke *et al*. [-@giesecke2014towards] undertook a broad-scale reconstruction of European records based on prior reported chronologies in an effort to facilitate broad-scale reconstruction of patterns and processes of vegetation change in Europe [@brewer2016late].
 Blois *et al*. [-@blois2011methodological] undertook the same process for eastern North America.
 Each of these were labor intensive and resulted in the construction of multiple new age models.

 Here we focus on the standardization and uncertainty quantification for the upper Midwestern United States using records from the Neotoma Paleoecology Database.
-The Neotoma database [@grimm2008neotoma] contains 1903 global pollen records that can be used for paleoecological analysis.
+The Neotoma database [@grimm2008neotoma] contains 1904 global pollen records that can be used for paleoecological analysis.
 These records have been obtained from publications that span a time period from  1908 to 2016, with more than half the records coming from before 1983.
 For pollen records that are not "modern", sample age is obtained from a chronology constructed using classical [@blaauw2010methods] or Bayesian [@blaauw2011flexible; @buck2000bayesian;@blaauw2005radiocarbon;@ramsey1995radiocarbon] methods using dated material including radiocarbon (^14^C) and other radiometric dates (*e.g.* ^210^Pb, ^137^Cs).

 While not the prefered method, direct recalibration of interpolated ages does occur within the Neotoma ecosystem.
 For example, the temporal search function within the Neotoma Explorer (http://apps.neotomadb.org/explorer), Tilia (http://tiliait.org) and the Neotoma API (http://api.neotomadb.org) all use a lookup table that directly recalibrates ages in radiocarbon years.
 However, this process results in systematic biases in both synthetic data (Figure 2) and in the actual Neotoma data (Figure 3).